unyime1/todo-api/README.md

 ## API Documentation
 To view this API's documentation, follow the following steps:
 1. Head over to [Swagger Editor](https://editor.swagger.io/), and click on the ```file``` option at the top right.
-2. Click on ```Import File```, and upload the [this yaml file](https://github.com/unyime1/todo-api/blob/master/openapi.yaml) to get started.
-You can also view the [html version](https://github.com/unyime1/todo-api/blob/master/docs.html) locally on your browser.
+2. Click on ```Import File```, and upload [this yaml file](https://github.com/unyime1/todo-api/blob/master/openapi.yaml) to get started.
+You can also view [the html version](https://github.com/unyime1/todo-api/blob/master/docs.html) locally on your browser.